 A good choice for health-conscious consumers, as it's made with whole grains, which also means it contains a fair amount of fiber per serving.
 Popular penne shape for holding sauce; good flavor.

-The cooking process is challenging, because it tends to be too firm or gets soggy – and/or fall apart – if your timing isn't just right.
+The cooking process is challenging, because it tends to be too firm or gets soggy – and falls apart – if your timing isn't just right.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.